CipherSechs/CipherTag/README.md

 ## Specification
 • Constructed out of 1.8mm thick mirror polished stainless steel.<br/>
 • Stainless steel has a melting point of 2550 deg f(1400 deg C).<br/>
-• Design of the CipherTag is compatible with BIP0038 and SLIP0038 standards; ergo compatiable with LEDGER®, TREZOR®, METAMASK®, Et al.<br/>
+• Design of the CipherTag is compatible with BIP0038 and SLIP0038 standards;<br/>
+&nbsp;&nbsp;ergo compatiable with LEDGER®, TREZOR®, METAMASK®, Et al.<br/>
-• Encoding is permanent and requires use of a manual punch or automatic center punch.
+• Encoding is permanent and requires use of a manual punch or automatic center punch.<br/>
 • Can be utilized in a Shamrir's Secret Sharing.<br/>
 • Double Sided.
-Encode 12 words.<br/>
+Encode 12 words.
+Two CipherTags are required to secure 24 Seed Words.<br/>
 • Novel 3x11 method of storage of user 'cipher'(Seed Words).<br/>
 • Novel 4x10 method of storage of user 'cipher'(Seed Words).<br/>
 • Unique laser engraving process on the metal **allows user to write on the metal** to confirm their Seed Word, BIP0038, SLIP0038<br/>
-&nbsp;&nbsp;numbers on the 6-Word-Plate prior to encoding<br/>
+&nbsp;&nbsp;numbers on the 6-Word-Plate prior to encoding.<br/>
-• User is able to mark on metal using pencil or permanent market(easily removable) to encode or retrieve Seed Words
+• User is able to mark on metal using pencil or permanent market(easily removable) to encode or retrieve Seed Words.
 <br/>
 <br/>
 <br/>